 During the research for Obscure Secure at Christchurch Mansion they came across a reference to Mary Potter (1900-1981) and were all struck by her paintings and their relevance to contemporary painting practice.
 Although Potter had significant success during her lifetime and is represented in many national collections, she is lesser known now.
 This interest in Mary Potter developed to become Red Studio Enquiry, a research and development project (2014- 2018) in which the artists spent a month in residence (March-April 2017) in the former home and studio of Mary Potter followed by a symposium / discussion event in September 2017.

-Currently working on the archive of Kathleen Walne (1915-2011), an artist included in Ipswich Borough Council’s collection.
+Hayley Field and Jacqueline Utley are currently working on the archive of Kathleen Walne (1915-2011), an artist included in Ipswich Borough Council’s collection.

 Claudia Böse constructs paintings through process, led by daily life and history.
 Decisions about when and how she uses paint are strongly guided by her empathy for work which has been created by other women painters.
 She has taught extensively in higher education and exhibits as part of Contemporary British Painting.
 She is currently the recipient of Something Useful Project’s residency at Gujarat University in India.